Hip Post-operative Instructions

 You may have been given these to prevent blood clots.
 These devices go on your legs after surgery.
 You should wear them when you go to bed or will be immobile for a prolonged period of time in the first 2 weeks after surgery.
 You should use them for at least 8 hours per day.
 You may wear them while in the CPM machine and or the cooling machine.

 Unless instructed otherwise, you may sit or sleep in any position that is comfortable for you.

 Ankle pumps are to be done during the time which you are on crutches and relatively sedentary.
 They can be done with the leg elevated, lying down or sitting.
 Flex the ankle of the operative leg toward the knee as far as possible and hold for five seconds.
 Then push the ankle down like stepping on the accelerator pedal of a car and hold this for five seconds.
 Repeat this motion ten times, and do these in sets of ten as often as possible during the day (at least ten times a day).

 Assuming you have a driver’s license, you may drive as soon as you have stopped taking narcotic pain medications and can safely control your leg.
 Particularly if you have had surgery on your right leg, you should practice driving in an empty parking lot prior to driving on a street to be sure that you are safe to be on the road.

 If you drive a stick shift, it may be a few additional days before you can drive.
 Just try it out first and see how you feel, if you have pain, wait and then try again a day or so later.

 Going back to work

-If you work in a relatively sedentary job, you will typically be able to get back to work within 1 week
+If you work in a relatively sedentary job, you will typically be able to get back to work within 1 week on crutches.

 Follow Up Appointments